abuxton/presentations/cote/problems/problem.md

 <!SLIDE>

-#So what is the issue?
+#What is the issue?

-Who said there was an issue?
-Who said it was even a problem!
-Just make a decision and move on.
+* Who said there was an issue?
+* Who said it was even a problem!

+> Why  not just make a decision and move on?